sourcebots/docs/content/tutorials/basic-movement.md

 * The [power board](/kit/power-board)
 * A [motor board](/kit/motor-board)
 * The [Raspberry Pi](/kit/pi)
-* The battery (charged, of course)
+* A battery (charged, of course)
 * Two large (7.5mm) green CamCon connectors to plug the power board and motor board together
-* Two lengths of a suitable gauge of wire for powering the motor board from the power board (one should be black/grey)
+* Two lengths of a suitable gauge of wire for powering the motor board from the power board; we recommend that one be black and the other be red
 * A motor (see specification below)
 * A small (5mm) green CamCon connector to plug the motor and motor board together
-* Two lengths of a suitable thickness of wire for your motor
+* Two lengths of a suitable thickness of wire for your motor; we recommend that they be blue (or any colour other than black)
 * Two Micro USB cables
 * The Raspberry Pi power cable